 Our services include:

 - Inpatient and outpatient consultation

 - Specialized laboratory testing and interpretation of results

 Outpatient clinics are held twice weekly for new patient evaluations and follow-up visits of children previously seen at the Hospital or clinic.
 Physicians wishing to refer children with urgent or problematic infections may do so any day of the week.

 The Division is a leader in basic science and clinical research, with a focus on new antibiotics, antifungal and antiviral therapy, and investigational treatment with immune modulators.

-John Bradley, M.D., FAAP, Division Chief, recently received the Award for Lifetime Contribution in Infectious Disease Education from the American Academy of Pediatrics.
+- John Bradley, M.D., FAAP, Division Chief, receives the Award for Lifetime Contribution in Infectious Disease Education from the American Academy of Pediatrics.

 In the News

 - San Diego Doctor Advises Senate on Measles Outbreak, nbcsandiego.com, features Mark Sawyer, M.D.

 - Vaccine Skeptics on the Rise, The Wall Street Journal, features Mark Sawyer, M.D.